Having your finger on the pulse in a plant hire business; where utilisation is a key factor in success.

 Absolutely, that’s where your systems and also your structure, going back to people again, because the system can only tell you so much.
 We were very very good at invoicing, efficiency, paying people, all these things you’ve got to minimise your costs and maximise your revenue, it’s not rocket science.

 There was also something in there about making it easy for your customers to do business with you.
 So understanding your customers and understanding the national picture and they didn’t want to phone Wigan or Hayes, or individual branches.

 I can remember a time, we’ll use Bisons as an example, when Bisons would use probably 30 different companies around the country.
 Imagine that, imagine how much work it took to have someone in their office to book cranes.
 They didn’t have uniformity of rates, they didn’t have uniformity of standards, and so we looked at how we could improve things for them, and how that would help us be more efficient as well.

 An Interview with Martin Ainscough Part 1 – Growing the business

 An Interview with Martin Ainscough Part 2 – Finger on the Pulse

 An Interview with Martin Ainscough Part 3 – Risk & Reward

-Get in touch now, book a conversation where we will explore the challenges you face, and jointly develop a blueprint for the way forward.
+If utilisation matters to you, why not get in touch now, or call us on 0845 450 0988 and we will explore the challenges you face, and jointly develop a blueprint for the way forward.